-I will never be able to wrap my head around this (pardon the cliché).
+I will never be able to wrap my head around this.
 Young women have been known to accept rides from strangers in beautiful weather.

 Sometimes their destination (home, work, school, a friend’s house) isn’t even that far off—only a few blocks away.

-No sprained ankle, no heavy rucksack causing back pain with each step, and plenty of time to arrive at the destination—yet these girls and women get into that enclosed metal chamber with a person they’ve never seen before.
+No sprained ankle, no heavy rucksack causing back pain with each step, and plenty of time to arrive at the destination—yet these girls and women get into that enclosed metal chamber with a man they’ve never seen before!

 And you have to ask yourself just how common this reason is, being that often, these offers of rides occur in perfect weather, when the young woman is only a short distance from her destination.